wavesjs/waves-ui/README.md

 ### Timeline

 The `timeline` is the main entry point of a temporal visualization.

+The `timeline`:
-It is the central hub for all user interaction events (keyboard, mouse), and it holds the current interaction `state` which defines how the different timeline elements (views, layers, shapes) respond to those events.
+- is the central hub for all user interaction events (keyboard, mouse),
+- holds the current interaction `state` which defines how the different timeline elements (views, layers, shapes) respond to those events,
-The `timeline` also contains factories to manage its `views` and `layers`.
+- contains factories to manage its `views` and `layers`.

 ### View